13X-Labs/gpt3-telegram-bot/README.md

 We are excited to see how ChatGpt will be used by our users and look forward to hearing their feedback.
 Try it out today and let us know what you think!

 ## Usage

+You can find ChatGPT Bot on Telegram with username: @GPT3TelegramBot or go to link : https://t.me/GPT3TelegramBot

 1. Create .ENV